Ananyasdrafts/medmaps/README.md

 ## limitations

-The honest one: this runs on simulated glucose, not real patients yet.
+This runs on simulated glucose, not real patients yet.
 I used [simglucose](https://github.com/jxx123/simglucose), an FDA-accepted simulator, on purpose, so the whole repo is reproducible with no private health data and anyone can just clone and run it.
 But a simulator is cleaner than real CGM (no sensor noise, no